polterguy/polterguy.github.io/documentation/magic.data.common/index.md

 ### Meta data

-One of the really nice things about the semantic approach to generating SQL, is that it allows you to retrieve meta data from your Hyperlambda snippets, asking questions such as for instance _"find all files that somehow selects columns from the 'xxx' table"_ - And for that matter, even dynamically change the table name, using refactoring and replacement concepts.
-Once you've crossed the initial step into _meta data traversal_ in Hyperlambda, things like this, which is impossible to achieve in traditional programming languages, becomes a commodity with Hyperlambda.
+One of the really nice things about this semantic approach to generating SQL, is that it allows you to retrieve meta data from your Hyperlambda snippets, asking questions such as for instance _"find all files that somehow selects columns from the 'xxx' table"_ - And for that matter, even dynamically change the table name, using semantic refactoring and replacement concepts.
+Once you've crossed the initial step into _meta data traversal_ in Hyperlambda, things like this, which is almost impossible to achieve in traditional programming languages, becomes quite simple in fact.

-> Hyperlambda understands Hyperlambda

 ## SQL injection attacks